Grover Cleveland: Foreign policy, 1893–1897

 Closer to home, Cleveland adopted a broad interpretation of the Monroe Doctrine that not only prohibited new European colonies, but also declared an American national interest in any matter of substance within the hemisphere.
 When Britain and Venezuela disagreed over the boundary between Venezuela and the colony of British Guiana, Cleveland and Secretary of State Richard Olney protested.
-British Prime Minister Lord Salisbury and the British ambassador to Washington, Julian Pauncefote, misjudged how important successful resolution of the dispute was to the American government, having prolonged the crisis before ultimately accepting the American demand for arbitration.
-A tribunal convened in Paris in 1898 to decide the matter, and in 1899 awarded the bulk of the disputed territory to British Guiana.
-But by standing with a Latin American nation against the encroachment of a colonial power, Cleveland improved relations with the United States' southern neighbors, and at the same time, the cordial manner in which the negotiations were conducted also made for good relations with Britain.
+British Prime Minister Robert Cecil and the British ambassador to Washington, Julian Pauncefote, misjudged how important the dispute was to Washington, and to the anti-British Irish Catholic element in Cleveland's Democratic Party.
+They prolonged the crisis before accepting the American demand for arbitration.
+An international tribunal in 1899 awarded the bulk of the disputed territory to British Guiana.
+But by standing with a Latin American nation against the encroachment of a colonial power, Cleveland improved relations with Latin America.
+The cordial manner in which the arbitration was conducted also strengthened relations with Britain and encouraged the major powers to consider arbitration as a way to settle their disputes.

 Military policy, 1893–1897

 The second Cleveland administration was as committed to military modernization as the first, and ordered the first ships of a navy capable of offensive action.
 Construction continued on the Endicott program of coastal fortifications begun under Cleveland's first administration.
-The adoption of the Krag–Jørgensen rifle, the US Army's first bolt-action repeating rifle, was finalized.
+The adoption of the Krag–Jørgensen rifle, the U.S. Army's first bolt-action repeating rifle, was finalized.
 In 1895–1896 Secretary of the Navy Hilary A. Herbert, having recently adopted the aggressive naval strategy advocated by Captain Alfred Thayer Mahan, successfully proposed ordering five battleships (the Kearsarge and Illinois classes) and sixteen torpedo boats.
 Completion of these ships nearly doubled the Navy's battleships and created a new torpedo boat force, which previously had only two boats.
 The battleships and seven of the torpedo boats were not completed until 1899–1901, after the Spanish–American War.